Why use Linux CNC

 From the menu select Linux CNC Stepconf Wizard

-If this is you first configuration then select New and configure similar to below.
+If this is your first configuration then select New and configure similarly to below.
 You can call the Machine Name anything you like.
 Then add your value from the Latency test to the Base Period Maximum Jitter

 This next screen took a few tries to get right.
 The OX has two steppers on the Y axis and as my controller board is a 4 axis I can use this to drive the slave stepper.
 You can see that the Y step and direction are on two sets of pins but one is inverted.
 Don’t test this axis as it doesn’t drive both steppers.
 While I was getting this working I had the belts slack so I could check the steppers were going in the right direction and both working.
 Once I was happy I re-tensioned the belt.
 My limit and home switched are all wired in series and on Pin 10.

 Set your X-axis as below, you can test this Axis by clicking on the Test button

 Don’t test the Y axis as it doesn’t drive both steppers.